 What Substances Fall into the Substance Use Disorder Category?

 By looking at the ways a patient responds to individual substances, it is more possible to pinpoint better ways of treating the disorder.
-The new criteria allows clinicians to acknowledge and treat substance abuse of substances that may have been overlooked in the past.
+The new criteria allow clinicians to acknowledge and treat substance abuse for even more substances.

 That said, it is important to understand what types of substances that fall under the umbrella of Substance Abuse Disorder.
 Here are the most common:

-Note: While many people believe that caffeine is considered “addictive” it has not been included in the diagnosis procedure of this disorder and cannot be diagnosed as a substance use disorder).
+Note: While many people believe that caffeine is “addictive” clinicians cannot diagnose it as a substance use disorder).

 Getting Help for Substance Use Disorder

-When you need, help battling a Substance Use Disorder, you need to find a safe place that understands the intricacies of dependency and addiction.
-At the Waismann Method of Rapid Detox, we offer one of the most successful medical opiate detoxification in history, combined with an in-depth and individualized medical care.
+When you need help battling a Substance Use Disorder, you need to find a safe place that understands the intricacies of dependency and addiction.
+At the Waismann Method of Rapid Detox, we offer one of the most successful medical opiate detoxifications in history, combined with an in-depth and individualized medical care.
 Our treatment is unique and extremely effective.
 Patients suffering from substance use disorder, have the opportunity to overcome this condition comfortably and privately.
-To find out more how our unique treatment method works contact www.rapiddetox.com.
+To find out more how our unique treatment method works contact us.